owncloud/ocis/changelog/unreleased/insecure-options.md

-Enhancement: Make insecure options configurable
+Change: Make insecure options configurable

 We had several hard-coded 'insecure' flags.
 These options are now configurable and default to false.
 Also we changed all other 'insecure' flags with a previous default of true to false.
 In development environments using self signed certs (the default) you need to set these flags: